Samantha Akkineni Picks Dancing With Jr NTR As The Toughest Moment!

 Samantha Akkineni's recent interview with Lakshmi Manchu has garnered the attention of her fans and the actress is at her candid best in this conversation.
 Interestingly, in the chat, she comments on Jr NTR's dance, which once again affirms the fact that he is one of the best dancers around.
 When Samantha Akkineni was quizzed about the toughest moments in her acting career, she cited dancing with Jr NTR as one of them.

 Interestingly, Samantha Akkineni pointed out that Jr NTR is always at ease for the dance sequences and does them pretty easily.
 She mentioned that he simply comes and does the steps while she spends a lot of time practising for the same.
 "There were two-three songs with Jr NTR.
 It was hard for me to practise them.
 All my make-up and hairdo got messed up.
 I was drenched in my sweat," she stated during the conversation.
-Interestingly, she also added that when it comes to dance sequences, her facial expressions change completely.
+Interestingly, the Oh Baby star also added that when it comes to dancing sequences, her facial expressions change completely.

 Well, Tollywood is blessed with some brilliant dancers and Jr NTR ranks among the best.
 It is always astonishing to see this man doing even the toughest of moves with absolute ease.
 All his movies feature special dance numbers in them.
 Jr NTR is a trained Kuchipudi dancer and his expertise in classical dance is quite known to all.